If you’re trying to find a Pancake Recipe to make the BEST fluffy pancakes, look no further! This easy pancake recipe is tried and true!

 - Oil – I like to use a mild olive oil in our pancake batter, but vegetable oil will work too.

-- Optional add ins – Chocolate chips, blueberries, nuts
+- Optional add ins – Chocolate chips, blueberries (we LOVE blueberry pancakes!), nuts

 How Do You Make Pancakes (Step by Step with Pictures)